Note

 video_path: None

-We can see that this dataset contains the 2D pose tracks and confidence scores for a single wasp, generated with DeepLabCut.
-There are 2 keypoints: “head” and “stinger”.
+We see that the dataset contains the 2D pose tracks and confidence scores for a single wasp, generated with DeepLabCut.
+The wasp is tracked at two keypoints: “head” and “stinger” in a video that was recorded at 40 fps and lasts for approximately 27 seconds.

 Visualise the pose tracks#